-Mohican State Park encompasses some of the most beautiful scenery in Ohio!
-Visitors come to Mohican to hike, canoe, camp and have amazing family adventures.
-Here is my guide of family-friendly things to do in Mohican State Park, Ohio.
+Mohican State Park encompasses some of the most beautiful scenery in North Central Ohio!
+Visitors come to Mohican to hike, canoe, camp, and have amazing family adventures.
+Here is my guide to family-friendly things to do in Mohican State Park, Ohio.

 Where is Mohican State Park?

 Mohican State Park is located approximately 90 miles from Cleveland, Ohio and 75 miles from Columbus.
-The closest towns are Loudonville and Perrysville, Ohio.
+The closest towns are Loudonville, Perrysville, and Mansfield, Ohio.
 If you’re planning to visit Amish Country, Ohio, Mohican State Park would make a great day trip.
 Mohican State Park is approximately 45 minutes from Berlin, Ohio.

 Is there a cost for Mohican State Park?

 No, Ohio State Parks are free!

 Our favorite part of Mohican is the fantastic hiking!
 Mohican State Park has a variety of trails, and most are good for families.
 (Note: our big kids have been hiking since they were toddlers, so they are used to trail safety).
 Here are some of our favorite Mohican State Park hiking trails, plus what to expect.

 Hog Hollow Trail is a 2.3-mile one-way trail between the covered bridge and the fire tower.
 The trail contains a gradual climb.
 For families, I recommend parking at the covered bridge and hiking the first .5-mile, and then turning around.
 This area contains lots of bridges and boardwalks and is better suited to kids who aren’t quite ready for steep ascents.

 The Hog Hollow Trail is one of my favorite trails at Mohican, but on a rainy day it can quickly get muddy.
 Plan accordingly.